OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/web-app-concepts/web-app-deployment-step/index.md

 ---

-Octopus Deploy supports automated deployment ofÂ [Azure Web Apps](http://azure.microsoft.com/en-us/services/app-service/web/)Â (formerly known as Azure Web Sites).
+Octopus Deploy supports automated deployment of [Azure Web Apps](http://azure.microsoft.com/en-us/services/app-service/web/) (formerly known as Azure Web Sites).

 ## Deployment Step

-Add a new 'Deploy an Azure Web App' step to your project.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+Add a new 'Deploy an Azure Web App' step to your project.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ![](/docs/images/5671696/5865899.png)